 - Evidence of relationship to the Applicants:

-- In case you are taking your partner along with you must provide marriage certificate along with the application.
+- In case you are taking your partner along with you, you must provide marriage certificate along with the application.
 If your parents or kids are accompanying with you it is important to submit the certificate showing your relationship with them.

 - In case you have dependent child under the age of 18 years you would require to submit the below documents: